 Canary was one of those companies, and got its start through crowdfunding about 3 years ago, launching the Canary All-in-One System shortly thereafter.

-This is the system I purchased to solve my problem, and I’ve been testing it for approximately one year now in preparation for our first long summer trip to Barcelona, Spain this year.
+This is the system I purchased to solve my problem, and I’ve been testing it during our first summer of slow travel in Barcelona, Spain this Summer.

 Canary has since created some additional cameras to complement the system, but I have found the main system to be sufficient for my needs.
 Let’s go over my list of features/concerns briefly and how this system is able to address them.
 I highlighted the areas in green where Canary perfectly addressed my needs, and the areas in orange where it could have been better: